 NEW FOR 2019!

-Expo organisers have made a further investment in the event by securing a new home for our Keynote Presenters in the new Thought Leaders Theatre on the second floor.
-The new space on the second floor will ensure a quiet zone dedicated to learning - easily accessible via stairs or lifts.
-The prestigious, iconic Ageas Media Centre normally plays home to press and media on major Hampshire Cricket match days A stunning view of the cricket pitch is yours for the day, directly behind the bowler’s arm, with floor to ceiling windows offering spectacular views as far as the rolling woodland behind it.
+The Southern Sustainability Partnership has made a further investment in the event by securing a new home for our Keynote Presenters in the new Thought Leaders Theatre on the second floor.
+The new space will now ensure a quiet zone dedicated to learning - easily accessible via stairs or lifts.
+The prestigious, iconic Ageas Media Centre us normally home to cricketing press royalty on major Hampshire Cricket match days A stunning view of the cricket pitch is yours for the day, directly behind the bowler’s arm, with floor to ceiling windows offering spectacular views as far as the rolling woodland behind it.
 Register today and choose from our developing programme of experts...

 Chartered Institute of Wastes Management - CIWM